 Common Estate Planning Mistakes with Trusts and Wills

-- Setting up a trust but never funding it.
-A trust that doesn’t actually hold assets is mostly theoretical and offers little real protection or control.
+- Creating a trust but never funding it.
+A trust with no assets is simply theory vs. reality.
+With this type of setup, you will receive little to no protection or control.

-- Choosing legal tools before clarifying goals.
-The structure should serve a purpose – not the other way around.
-Without clear objectives, even sophisticated setups can miss the mark.
+- Selecting legal documents before figuring out your goals.
+The structure should serve a purpose (and vice versa).
+Without clearly defined objectives, advanced setups may still miss the mark.

 A Practical Decision Framework: Trust or Will?